+Useful tip:

-Useful tip: When wiping the boat's windshield dry after cleaning, avoid using circular motions.
-This can leave circular smudges on the windshield that become visible in sunlight, impeding visibility.
+When wiping the boat's windscreen dry after cleaning, avoid using circular motions.
+This can leave circular smudges on the windscreen that become visible in sunlight, impeding visibility.
 Use newspaper or a cotton rag, using first horizontal, then vertical motions.
-Repeat this a few times and you'll bring the windshield to a brilliant shine.
+Repeat this a few times and you'll bring the windscreen to a brilliant shine.